Spectral Characters of a class of Integrable Representations of Toroidal Lie Algebras: Introduction

-In \cite{CM} it was shown that the blocks in the category $\cal F$ of finite-dimensional representations of $\lie g_{aff}$ can be associated with finitely supported functions from $\C^\ast$ to $\Gamma$, the quotient of the weight lattice of $\lie g_\fn$ by the root lattice of $\lie g_\fn$.
-It was further shown that such an association is unique upto a scaling.
-With an understanding of the structure of $\cal F$ it was proved in \cite{CG1} that the category of graded level zero integrable representations with finite-dimensional weight spaces of $\lie g_{aff}$ has a block decomposition and blocks in this category are parametrized by orbits for a natural action of the group $\C^\ast$ on the set of finitely supported functions from $\C^\ast$ to $\Gamma$.
-The first extension groups for finite-dimensional irreducible representations of generalized current Lie algebras and equivariant map algebras which include the multiloop Lie algebras was studied in \cite{Ko} and \cite{NS} respectively.
-Mimicking the methods in \cite{CG1} and using the results from \cite{NS} it can be easily checked that the full subcategory $\cal I_\fn^{(0)}$ of $\cal I_\fn$ consisting of $\cal T(\lie g)$-modules on which the central elements act trivially, has a block decomposition and upto a scaling factor, finitely supported functions from $(\C^\ast)^k$ to $\Gamma$ parametrize the blocks in $\cal I_\fn^{(0)}$.
-While the structure of the category $\cal I_\fn^{(0)}$ is similar to the category of integrable level zero $\lie g_{aff}$-modules with finite-dimensional weight spaces, relatively little is known about the structure of $\cal I_\fn^\bast$.
-Following an approach streamlined with \cite{CG1} we study the category $\cal I_\fn^\bast$ in this paper.
+The structure of the category $\cal F$ of finite-dimensional representations of $\lie g_{aff}$ was studied in \cite{CM}.
+Defining an equivalence relation on the objects of $\cal F$, it was proved that the category $\cal F$ can be decomposed into blocks that are parameterized by finitely supported functions from $\mathbb C^\ast$ to $\Gamma$, the quotient of the weight lattice of $\lie g_{fin}$ by the root lattice of $\lie {g}_{fin}$.
+Using the exactness of the loop functor $\cal L: \cal F \rightarrow \cal I_\fn$ (which maps a finite-dimensional $\lie g_{aff}$-module $V$ to the integrable $\lie g_{aff}$-module $V\otimes \C[t^{\pm1}]$ in $\cal I_{\fn}$) it was proved in \cite{CG1}, that the category of graded level zero integrable representations with finite-dimensional weight spaces of $\lie g_{aff}$ can similarly be decomposed into blocks and these blocks are parametrized by orbits for a natural action of the group $\C^\ast$ on the set of finitely supported functions from $\C^\ast$ to $\Gamma$.